joparayno/ECE2112-PA4-Parayno/README.md

 ### Instructions:

 Download the ECE Board Exam 2 dataset found on this link: bit.ly/ECEBoardExamDataset and write a Python script/code in the Jupyter Notebook to do the given problems.
 You may submit your Jupyter notebook in the dedicated submission bin.

 ## ECE BOARD EXAM PROBLEM
 To successfully complete this problem, I used the data wrangling and data visualization techniques along with storytelling in order for me to analyze the data  and present different (i) data frames; and (ii) visuals using the dataset given.

-### To Start
+### To Start:

+I first imported pandas as pd and added a DataFrame containing the data from the Excel file "board2.xlsx", I then added a new code that adds column 'Average', and stores the mean of numerical values for each row, resulting in the following data.

 ```
 import pandas as pd